MichaelCurrin/github-reporting-py/docs/README.md

 ## Sample

-There are a few reports you can generate, using a few Python scripts.
+This project has a few executable Python scripts which each generate a report.

-Run the executable script by name with any arguments.
+Run the script by name and supply it with arguments.

 Examples: